TheNomad11/b2evolution-to-wordpress-migration/README.md

 # b2evolution to Wordpress Migration
-How to migrate from b2evolution to Wordpress step by step
+How to migrate from b2evolution to Wordpress step by step.

+I migrated successfully with the help by Chatgpt as no migration scripts were available.
+It took many hours and lots of corrections, testing, corrections.
+In the end I had many corrected scripts, many versions, here are the updated and corrected versions (I hope at least).
+Let me know if you have any issues!